lguibr/muzerotriangle/muzerotriangle/training/README.md

 ---

-**Note:** Please keep this README updated when changing the structure of the training pipeline, the responsibilities of the components, or the way components interact, especially regarding the logging of step context information (`StepInfo`) and worker weight updates.
+**Note:** Please keep this README updated when changing the structure of the training pipeline, the responsibilities of the components, or the way components interact, especially regarding trajectory handling and MuZero training logic.